OperationAIR/electronics/README.md

 This repository contains the electronic designs for the PCB and the accompanying firmware.

 The Pi talks to the microcontroller over UART using a [custom binary protocol](firmware/README.md#uart-communication-protocol).

+Contact info@interay.com for assembled, tested and programmed ready for use boards.